Bifurcations of a nonlinear spherical pendulum with vibrating suspension point: Bifurcations of phase portraits

-$\bullet$ Curves corresponding to degenerate equilibria: first and second derivatives of $\bar{V}$ vanish for parameters on these curves.
+We will divide the parameter plane of the problem into two domains corresponding to different types of phase portraits of the averaged system.
+The boundary between these domains is a bifurcation curve corresponding to degenerate equilibria: first and second derivatives of $\bar{U}$ vanish for parameters on these curves.
 The number of equilibria changes at crossing such a curve in the plane of parameters.

-$\bullet$ Curves such that the function $\bar{V}$ has the same value at two different saddle equilibria for parameters on these curves.
-Here we only have one saddle, so there are no these curves.

-The type of the phase portrait of $\bar{H}$ is determined by the extrema of $\bar{V}$.
-The equations for the critical curves are